 The block grant also requires that the State must have and maintain a State Mental Health Planning Council that meets specific membership requirements.
 The role of the Governor’s Behavioral Health Advisory Council in Wyoming is to review the State mental health plan and implementation report and provide recommendations for modification when necessary.

 State Mental Health and Substance Abuse Planner

-Announcement: Wyoming’s FY18-19 Community Mental Health and Substance Abuse Prevention and Treatment Block Grant is available.
+Coming Soon: Wyoming’s 2019 Community Mental Health and Substance Abuse Prevention and Treatment Block Grant Behavioral Health Assessment and Plan is available.

 Current Requests for Applications

 There are currently no open grants available.